delta-rho/trelliscope/README.md

 ## Acknowledgement

-datadr development is sponsored by the DARPA XDATA program.
+Trelliscope development is sponsored by the DARPA XDATA program.